AILLA Citation Guidelines

 - Contributors' names and roles

-- The date of creation used in AILLA appears in YYYY-MM-DD format.
-We only give the year in citations for simplicity
+- The date of creation used in AILLA appears in the international archival standard format YYYY-MM-DD.
+We only give the year in citations for simplicity.

 - Alphabetical indices should be included when citing multiple files from the same resource.

-- Titles are assigned to resources, so individual files will
+- Titles are assigned to resources, but not to media files.

-The collection title is included because all files belong to a resource
+The collection title is included in order to further identify the resource and file.

 - Archive Name

-The full name and address of the archive are given to make it easier for others to find the work that you cite.
+The full name and URL of the archive are given to make it easier for others to find the work that you cite.

 - The citation form does not give details about the method by which access is restricted.
 Readers will have to go to the archive and log in to pursue the reference.

-Every resource in AILLA is assigned a unique identifier.
-Readers can go directly to the resource of interest using the identifier.
+Every collection, resource, and media file in AILLA is assigned a unique PID.
+Readers can go directly to the resource of interest using the PID.

 - Date Accessed